Spectral gap for the growth-fragmentation equation via Harris's Theorem: Acknowledgements

 \section{Acknowledgements}

 JAC and HY were supported by the project MTM2017-85067-P, funded by the Spanish government and the European Regional Development Fund.
 HY was also supported by the Basque Government through the BERC 2018-2021 program, by the Spanish Ministry of Economy and Competitiveness MINECO: BCAM Severo Ochoa excellence accreditation SEV-2017-0718, by the ``la Caixa'' Foundation and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 639638).
 JAC and HY gratefully acknowledge the support of the Hausdorff Research Institute for Mathematics (Bonn), through the Junior Trimester Program on Kinetic Theory.
+PG was supported by the ANR project NOLO, ANR-20-CE40-0015, funded by the French Ministry of Research.

 \